-9.1.2.2 NCTS Finegayan and South Finegayan Housing Area
+9.1.2.2 Finegayan

-Recreational resources on Naval Computer and Telecommunications Station (NCTS) Finegayan are subject to the same access requirements as other on base facilities and are therefore restricted to installation personnel and guests.
+Recreational resources on Naval Computer and Telecommunications Station (NCTS) Finegayan are subject to the same access requirements as other on base facitilities and are therefore restricted to installation personnel and guests.
 Haputo Ecological Resource Area (ERA) is located in the northwestern portion of the base.
-Recreational resources in this area include hiking trails, fishing, swimming, snorkeling, and SCUBA diving (Lotz and Lotz 2001).
-Although presently restricted due to safety concerns, recreational hunting of feral pigs and deer has been allowed occasionally.
-South Finegayan contains Latte Stone Park and an open space used for hiking and walking.
+Recreational resources in this area include hiking trails, swimming, snorkeling, and SCUBA diving (Lotz and Lotz 2001).
+Although presently restricted due to safety concerns, recreational hunting of feral pigs and deer has been allowed occasionally (Navy 2008).
+South Finegayan contains a latte stone site (refer to Figure 9.1-1).
 Table 9.1-2 lists current uses and accessibility of recreational resources available on NCTS Finegayan.

 Table 9.1-2.
-Recreational Resources and Public Access on NCTS Finegayan and South Finegayan Housing Area
+Recreational Resources and Public Access on NCTS Finegayar L --- ---

 Recreational Resource Public Access

 Trails

 Haputo Trail; Double Reef Beach Trail Installation personnel and guests only

 Dive Spots

-Shark's Hole; Double Reef Open to public by sea access
+Shark's Hole; Double Reef Installation personnel and guests only

 Beaches and Parks

-Guam National Wildlife Refuge overlay Installation personnel and guests only
+Guam National Wildlife Refuge Installation personnel and guests only

-Others (cultural site)

-Latte Stone Park Open to public

-C Lat and Lat 2001

-Source: Lotz and Lotz 2001.
+Source: Lotz and Lotz 2001